-What kind of room should I get?
+What kind of room should I get on a Disney Cruise?

 This is hugely dependent on your budget and personal preferences, but I personally prefer verandah staterooms.
 I like the extra space and the view.
 When I was cruising alone with my children, we would order room service breakfast every night before bed and breakfast delivery would serve as our wakeup call.
 I would take my coffee outside to the verandah every morning.

 The nice thing about cruising with Disney (as with most cruise lines) is that there is so much to do, you really can just use your room as a space for sleeping and showering.
-Choosing and inside or oceanview stateroom is certainly one way to save money on your cruise.
-(More on that, later!)
+Choosing an inside or oceanview stateroom is certainly one way to save money on your cruise.

 Like I mentioned above, your room choice will largely dictate the cost of your cruise.
 Decide what’s most important to you when choosing your room, as that will significantly impact the bottom line.